yogonwa/NobelLM/scraper/README.md

 # Scraper Module – Nobel Laureate Speech Explorer

+---

+## June 2025 Update
+- Schema now includes `lecture_delivered` (bool) and `lecture_absence_reason` (string/null) per laureate.
+- Scraping pipeline avoids noisy files and records absence reasons in the JSON.
+- Utility script for noisy file cleanup is implemented (`utils/find_noisy_lectures.py`).
+- All scraping and cleaning tasks are complete and robust.
+- See TASKS.md and NOTES.md for incremental update/merge plan (in progress).

+---

 # Extraction functions in this module are tested in /tests/test_scraper.py

 This folder contains scripts for collecting and structuring Nobel Prize data from NobelPrize.org.
 All scraping logic for metadata, speeches, and facts is organized here.